spiceai/blog/content/posts/project/q-learning-reward-is-all-you-need.md

 ### TD-0

 We previously discussed the problem of not being able to go through all the states exhaustively and that the evaluation of the Q value from a neural network could help.
-Now we want to use the TD method to have a better value estimation that will consider potential future rewards.
+We want to use the TD method to have a better value estimation that will consider potential future rewards.

 The TD(0) method is elegant as we can, in fact, only use the next state's expected value instead of all future ones.
 The idea is that with successive evaluations, we build a chain of dependencies as each states' value depends on the next one.